 Stephen M. Ross is the Chairman and Founder of Related Companies and a devoted philanthropist.
-Stephen formed Related in 1972 and today the company includes approximately 4,000 professionals.
-Related is one of the largest owners of affordable housing, and has over $60 billion in real estate assets owned or under development, including mixed-use, residential, retail and office properties in premier high-barrier-to-entry markets.
-Mr. Ross is also the owner of the Miami Dolphins.
+Mr. Ross formed Related in 1972 and today the company includes approximately 3,500 professionals.
+Related has over $60 billion in real estate assets owned or under development, including mixed-use, residential, retail and office properties in premier high-barrier-to-entry markets.
+The company is also one of the largest owners and preservationists of affordable housing in the country.
+Related was recently named one of the 50 Most Innovative Companies in the World by Fast Company Magazine.
+Mr. Ross is an investor in Equinox® Fitness Clubs, Equinox Hotels and SoulCycle.